 - Two days after this treatment I had the most comfortable few hours in terms of foot pain that I’ve had since I got sick.
 That was amazing!
 Since then there’s been a lot of fluctuation, but other comfortable times!

-Afterword: Greta continues to require western medicine to manage her CIDP, and has some discomfort in her feet, but is back working as a landscaper, able to mother her active 7 year old son, with her husband, and live her life the way she was accustomed.
+Afterword: As of Summer 2017, Greta finally was able to discontinue western medical treatment, hopefully permanently, to require to manage her CIDP.
+While she has some discomfort in her feet, she is back working as a landscaper, able to mother her active, now 11 year old son, with her husband, and live her life the way she was accustomed.
 To this day Greta feels that the treatments and baths she received at Stoweflake made not only an emotional difference during her illness, but were an important factor in her recovery.